-The compiler is able to emit some information on its internal stages.
-It can output .cmt files for the implementation of the compilation unit and .cmti for signatures if the option -bin-annot is passed to it (see the description of -bin-annot below).
+The compiler is able to emit some information on its internal stages:

+- .cmt files for the implementation of the compilation unit and .cmti for signatures if the option -bin-annot is passed to it (see the description of -bin-annot below).
 Each such file contains a typed abstract syntax tree (AST), that is produced during the type checking procedure.
 This tree contains all available information about the location and the specific type of each term in the source file.
-The AST is partial if type checking was unsuccessful.

-These .cmt and .cmti files are typically useful for code inspection tools.
+The AST is partial if type checking was unsuccessful. - These .cmt and .cmti files are typically useful for code inspection tools. - .cmir-linear files for the implementation of the compilation unit if the option -save-ir-after scheduling is passed to it.
+Each such file contains a low-level intermediate representation, produced by the instruction scheduling pass. - An external tool can perform low-level optimisations, such as code layout, by transforming a .cmir-linear file.
+To continue compilation, the compiler can be invoked with (a possibly modified) .cmir-linear file as an argument, instead of the corresponding source file.